a-karma/Bogor_Workshop/DAY_1/Session2.md

 Note that we have added two lines to delete the intermediate files (names.txt and aff_status.txt) that we don't need anymore.

 This version looks slightly better but the input and output are still hard-coded inside the script.
-Ideally, we would like to supply the input and output at the call (meaning when we execute the script).
+Ideally, we would like to supply the input and output at the runtime (meaning when we execute the script).
 To do so we can make use of positional arguments.
 The indexing of the arguments starts at one, and the first argument can be accessed inside the script using $1.
 Similarly, the second argument can be accessed using $2, and so on.
 Thus our final version of `formatting.sh` should be:
 ```sh